MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ## Create and manage policies
 You can use Group Policy or MDM solutions such as Intune to configure the Windows Update for Business settings that control how and when Windows 10 Insider Preview Builds are installed on devices.

 __NOTE:__
-To enable installation of Insider Preview builds on a device, telemetry must be set to level 2 (enhanced) or higher.
-Telemetry is set to level 3 (full) by default.
+* To enable installation of Insider Preview builds, telemetry on a device must be set to level 2 (enhanced) or higher.
+By default, Windows 10 devices are set to level 3 (full).
+See [Manage your diagnostic data settings](https://docs.microsoft.com/en-us/windows/privacy/configure-windows-diagnostic-data-in-your-organization).
-Insider Preview builds cannot currently be managed using Windows Server Update Services (WSUS).
-To confirm that a device is connected to Windows Update and not WSUS, in Registry Editor, go to: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate__.
+* Insider Preview builds cannot currently be managed using Windows Server Update Services (WSUS).
+To disable the Windows Update Agent so a device doesn't scan against WSUS, see [Identify clients that use WUfB](https://docs.microsoft.com/en-us/sccm/sum/deploy-use/integrate-windows-update-for-business-windows-10#to-identify-clients-that-use-wufb).

 ### Set using Group Policy
 Use the Group Policy Management Console (GPMC) to manage the following Windows Update for Business settings on domain-joined devices.
 See [walkthrough guidance](https://docs.microsoft.com/en-us/windows/deployment/update/waas-wufb-group-policy).